ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 First, protocol v4 states that endpoint's support of an extra feature/request is optional, therefore cannot be assumed.

-Second, protocol v4 defines the handshake sub-protocol for two endpoint to exchange its extra feature/request status.
+Second, protocol v4 defines the handshake subprotocol for two endpoint to exchange its extra feature/request status.
 Its workflow is:

 1. If an endpoint has never communicated with a peer, it does not know the peer's